 The financial details of coin addresses are visible to anyone examining the blockchain.

-“ Dash isn't cryptographically private at all...it's snakeoil and I'm just sort of beside myself about it, personally. ”
+“ Dash isn't cryptographically private at all.
+Actually I had a slide in the deck that was like 'Dash, LOL,' and like nothing else... it's snakeoil and I'm just sort of beside myself about it, personally. ”

 |Untraceable: Transactions are routed through a series of "masternodes" to make them untraceable.
 This practice could work if all masternode operators had only pure motives.
 However, if a government, group of hackers, other entity, or even an individual bought many masternodes (there would be no way to know if this occured), and if the transaction passed through a route where all of the masternodes were owned by that entity, then the transaction could be traced by that entity.
 Given the relatively low cost of masternodes and the enormous budget of governments and some organizations, the possibility that coins can be traced is real.|